ISISComputingGroup/ibex_developers_manual/FZJ_Fermi_chopper.md

 (**) The controller on MARI is identical to MERLIN's from a communications perspective - hence re-using merlin's communications code.

 (***) I believe the "HET/MARI" parameters refer to a very old version of the hardware, before the chopper was upgraded to be more like Merlin's.
+Chopper group may be able to give a more definitive answer.

 # Diagnostic logs